See these resources for more information about your rights during COVID-19:

-The Trump Administration has announced that it is planning to roll back an important regulation about the Health Care Rights Law, which protects transgender people from discrimination in health care and insurance coverage.
+The Trump Administration has announced that it is planning to roll back an important regulation about the Health Care Rights Law, the part of the Affordable Care Act (ACA) which protects transgender people from discrimination in health care and insurance coverage.
 Many people are concerned about what this change to the HCR Law means for them or for their transgender loved ones.
 The most important thing to remember is that even if the Trump Administration rolls back the regulation, health care discrimination against transgender people will still be illegal, although it might be harder in some ways to enforce your rights.

 What is the Health Care Rights Law?

-The HCR Law is Section 1557 is the part of the Affordable Care Act (the ACA, or Obamacare) that prohibits discrimination in health coverage and care.
+The Health Care Rights Law (HCRL) is Section 1557 of the Affordable Care Act (the ACA, or Obamacare), which prohibits discrimination in health coverage and care.
 It bans discrimination on the basis of race, color, national origin, sex, age, and disability in health programs and activities that receive federal funding.
 This includes most health facilities, like hospitals or doctors’ offices, and most health insurance companies.